mushishi78/consequence/README.md

 Failure[0].failed? # true
 ```

+For an example, check out the [Success & Failure example](https://github.com/mushishi78/consequence/wiki/Success-&-Failure-Example) on the wiki.

 ### Something & Nothing

 A `Something` monad wraps up a nil result in a `Nothing` monad: